 While Windows 10 had originally been intended to work with Window Mobile smartphones, the latter never really caught on, resulting in them now being consigned to the great tech dustbin of history.
 Instead, Microsoft has switched to focussing on Android as the main partner for its PCS.
 In the 2017 Fall Creators Update the Settings menu gained a Phone section where you can connect your PC to your phone so you can take advantage of "pick up where you left off" functionality a little like what arrived on the Mac with Continuity in Yosemite back in 2015.

 Similarly, if you install the mobile Edge browser and/or Microsoft Launcher apps and link your phone to your Windows account, you will be able to push webpages and even files to your Windows 10 PC via a "Continue on PC" option.

-Android users can add photos from their phone, respond to text messages and see missed calls from their phones.
+Android users can now use the Your Phone app to enable their PCs to respond to text messages and see missed calls, as well as the promised screen mirroring feature that's due to arrive soon.
 Plus, Cortana will show documents and websites you were accessing on your other devices, so that you can pick up where you left off.
 The list of supported software is limited though.

 Apps & software